- Are You Sure A Mixer Is Right For Your Setup?

 - Options To Consider In A USB Mixer

 - Ready To Choose Your USB Mixer?

 Podcasting is a great way to do some great experimental stuff.
-There are a number of different tricks that van be done in order to enhance the listening experience, and thus increase the value of the podcast.
-It is just a matter of obtaining the best mixer for podcasting, and that usually means a USB option.
+There are a number of different tricks that van be done in order to enhance the listening experience, and thus increase the value of the episode.
+It is just a matter of obtaining the top mixer for podcasting, and that usually means a USB option.
 When it comes to choosing the best podcasting mixer there are some basics to keep in mind, but that extra concern can be well worth the extra effort.
 Given what it can mean for your podcast, it may be well worth the investment in equipment for your production studio.

 Are You Sure A Mixer Is Right For Your Setup?

 When you are just starting out, there sometimes can be some confusion on whether or not to go with a one of these or an audio interface.
 If you are sure that this is right for you, continue on.
 If not, maybe take a look at our mixer vs audio interface article here first.

 Podcasting Mixers – My Top Choices!

 This option has high-quality effects and a built-in USB.
 You can record your mixers by connecting the Samson MXP124FX to your computer with the USB.
 It has got a 3-band EQ on every channel, and it produces great sound for studio and stage mixes.
 This high-quality unit is affordable and easy to use.
 Functionality and design merge excellently on this high quality and suitable mixer.